 Non-current assets are classified separately in the consolidated statement of financial position when their carrying amount will be recovered through a sale transaction rather than through continuing use.
 This condition is met only when the sale is highly probable, the asset is available for immediate sale in its present condition, and management is committed to the sale, which is expected to complete within one year from the date of classification.
-Liabilities directly associated with the assets classified in this way and expected to be included as part of the sale transaction are correspondingly also classified separately.
 The net assets and liabilities of a disposal group are measured at the lower of their carrying amount and fair value less costs to sell.